dimitriwalters/blog/posts/go-development.md

 )
 ```

-All of these are from standard library (which will probably be sufficient for 95% of code you write); also it's in alphabetical order by convention.
+In this case, all of these imports are from standard library (which will be sufficient for a lot of code you write); the packages are also listed in alphabetical order by convention.

 This guide should get you started with running some Go code.
-Next blog will get into Go primitive types and operations, and after that concurrency.
+Next topic will get into Go primitives and concurrency.